klikli-dev/modonomicon/docs/basics/structure/categories.md

 The category name.
 Will not parse markdown.

+### **description** (DescriptionId or Component JSON, _optional_)

+The category description.
+Can be styled using markdown.
+Will be displayed on the first page when opening the category if it is in index mode.

+### **display_mode** (String, _optional_)

+Default value: `node`.
+The display mode of the category.
+Can be `node` or `index`.
+Index mode ("patchouli-style") will display all entries in a list.
+Node mode ("thaumonomicon-style") will display a "tree/quest/progress" view of the entries.

+The category can be in "index" mode, despite the book being in "node" mode if you have contents that are better suited for a list.
+In this case the styling attributes, such as the background (see below) are still applied, but only to provide a consistent look for the book rendered behind the category view.

 ### **icon** (ResourceLocation, _mandatory_)

 **Either** an item/block ResourceLocation that should be used as icon.
 E.g.:  `minecraft:nether_star` or `minecraft:chest`.